domainsofapp/domainsofapp.github.io/_posts/2017-10-08-deep-innovations.md

 Nerf gun LEDs - shoot around room, stick to walls, immediately illuminate the room in different/changing colors

 Apply traveling salesman problems in operations and maintenance (O&M) optimization algorithms

+Dropbox, Box, etc. should have a good solution for managing all document access privileges in one place (e.g., spreadsheet) instead of having to go into each individual/specific folder to check who has access